 So much of recovery from codependence has to do with figuring out where we stop and where another person begins.
-Growing up in an alcoholic or dysfunctional family often prevents us from creating healthy physical, emotional, intellectual and spiritual boundaries.
+Growing up in an abusive &/or chemically dependent family or dysfunctional family often prevents us from creating healthy physical, emotional, intellectual and spiritual boundaries.
 This publication offers meaningful insight on how to build healthy boundaries.